Stoiss777/DnK/README.md

 # DnK
+Сompleting exercises from the book

-"The Go Programming Language" Homework
+"The Go Programming Language"

+Alan A. A. Donovan
+Brian W. Kernighan